-When imported, the image is shown as the background on the 2D View and .
+When imported, the image is shown as the background on the 2D View 81.
 It is panned and zoomed along with your Carbon Checker design and can be traced over when creating zones.
-It is particularly useful when tracing to create a freehand zone to use the Intelligent Snapping and solution feature.
+It is particularly useful when tracing to create a freehand zone to use the Intelligent Snapping 84. feature.